 She first came to public recognition with “One Place on The Earth”, at Sagacho Exhibit Space, Tokyo in 1991.
 This led to her being invited to install the same piece within the Japanese Pavilion at the 47h Venice Biennale in 1997.
 Her work asks us “Is our existence on the Earth a blessing in itself?”

-Notable solo exhibitions include “Migoto ni harete otozureru wo mate”, The National Museum of Art, Osaka (1995); “Being Called”, Karmeliterkloster, Frankfurt am Main (1997); “Tout animal est dans le monde comme de l’eau à l’intérieur de l’eau”, The Museum of Modern Art, Kamakura, Kanagawa (2009); “the emotion of belief”, Tokyo Metropolitan Teien Art Museum, Tokyo (2014); “the emotion of belief”, The Japan Cultural Institute in Paris (2017); “Two Lives”, Tel Aviv Museum of Art, Tel Aviv (2017) and “on the bright Earth I see you”, Contemporary Art Center, Art Tower Mito, Ibaraki (2018) and “Mirror Creation”, 21st Century Museum of Contemporary Art, Kanazawa, Ishikawa.
+Notable solo exhibitions include “Migoto ni harete otozureru wo mate”, The National Museum of Art, Osaka (1995); “Being Called”, Karmeliterkloster, Frankfurt am Main (1997); “Tout animal est dans le monde comme de l’eau à l’intérieur de l’eau”, The Museum of Modern Art, Kamakura, Kanagawa (2009); “the emotion of belief”, Tokyo Metropolitan Teien Art Museum, Tokyo (2014); “the emotion of belief”, The Japan Cultural Institute in Paris (2017); “Two Lives”, Tel Aviv Museum of Art, Tel Aviv (2017); “on the bright Earth I see you”, Contemporary Art Center, Art Tower Mito, Ibaraki (2018) and “Mirror Creation”, 21st Century Museum of Contemporary Art, Kanazawa, Ishikawa.